JhanviChhatbar/chargingSession/HELP.md

 If the internal service does not respond in time, the result is marked as unknown.

-We used BlockingQueue to simulate asynchronous messaging between the API and the internal authorization service.
+I used BlockingQueue to simulate asynchronous messaging between the API and the internal authorization service.

 ### Key Components